semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 ## Semgrep AppSec Platform

-Semgrep AppSec Platform, or Semgrep (**sem**antic **grep**), is a software suite for implementing and tracking security programs.
+Semgrep AppSec Platform, is a software suite for implementing and tracking security programs.
 AppSec engineers use Semgrep to detect, triage, and remediate findings.
+In these documenSemgrep (**sem**antic **grep**) can refer to

 Developers primarily interact with Semgrep when Semgrep scans, then notifies users of issues in their code.
 Issues detected by Semgrep are called **findings**.
 The pattern-matching logic by which Semgrep detects a finding is encapsulated in a **rule**.
 Semgrep performs various static analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.